stephanezab/OrganizeFile/README.md

 # OrganizeLoad

 ## Description
-This is a python script that cleans the download folder.
-After using the script every file in the download folder will go to their respective folders.
-For example, if you download a picture, the image will go the pictures folder.
+This is a python script that automatically organizes files in the downloads folder by putting them in their respective folders based on file types (.exe, .txt, .png, ... ).
+It's a handy tool to keep your downloads directory clean.

+## Features
+- Sorts and moves files into categorized folders.
+- Supports common file types including images, documents, executables, audio, and videos.
+- Easily extendable to include more file types.

-## Imports
+## Requirement
 ```
 import os
 import collections